jornada-im/documentation/docs/jrn_metabase_admin.md

         psql -U <username> -h <host name or IP> -p 5432 -c "ALTER USER <username> WITH ENCRYPTED PASSWORD '<new_password>';" <database name>

     where anything in angle brackets needs to be replaced with your username, server, and database information.
 Don't forget to leave the single quotes around your new password, but you will leave them out when accessing the database.

+If you don't have `psql` available and can connect to the JRN Metabase server with DBeaver, open an SQL console or SQL script window and type and execute this command:

+        ALTER USER <username> WITH ENCRYPTED PASSWORD '<password>';

+In either case you will need to change the password in your connection info for future logins.

 ### Dropping roles